denevell/Natch-Android/README.md

 0. I should see an error message on login fail
 1. I should see some threads along with content of first post in the app
 3. I should be able to add a new thread and first post in thread 3a.
-I should see server error on adding a new thread
+I should see server error on adding a new thread with blank input
 4. I should refresh the (plus loading) threads after an add
 5. I should be able to delete a thread I have created 5a.
 I shouldn't be able to delete a thread I someone else has created
-6. I should load the posts in a thread after it's clicked on, and add a post
+6. I should load the posts in a thread after it's clicked on, and add a post 6a.
+I should see an error on add post with blank data
 7. I should delete a thread from within the thread page 7a.
 I shouldn't be able to delete a thread I someone else has created
 8. I should delete post from a thread, and then see the existing thread, one post less.